umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 # E-Portfolio 2 – Ethical Theory

-**Student Name:** Umesh Kunwar
+**Name of Student:** Umesh Kunwar

-**Student Number:** 12301486
+**Number of Student:** 12301486

-**Unit:** COIT11223 ICT Ethics and Governance in Society
+**Unit Name:** COIT11223 ICT Ethics and Governance in Society

-**Topic:** Ethical Theory and Artificial Intelligence
+**Theme of The Assignment:** Ethical Theory and Artificial Intelligence

 ## Introduction

-In this e-portfolio, I will show how I have grasped the ethical theories that we studied in Week 4 of COIT11223 ICT Ethics and Governance in Society.
-Because my Assessment 1 is about Artificial Intelligence (AI), I chose four modern examples of AI artefacts which demonstrate the application of ethical theories to the real world.
-The artefacts help me share my learning about ethical decision-making and the responsibility of ICT professionals regarding the creation and use of AI (CQUniversity Australia 2026).
+The e-portfolio that I am presenting will show that I have learned the ethical principles that we have gone through in Week 4 of the COIT11223 course.
+It is because of my assignment being on Artificial Intelligence (AI) that I have chosen to discuss four AI artefacts which illustrate the different applications of ethical theories in practice.
+Through the artefacts I am able to talk about my knowledge of ethical reasoning and responsibility of ICT professionals in relation to the development of AI (CQUniversity Australia 2026).
 ---

 ## Artefact 1 – Week 4 Workshop Participation